From Theory to Practice: Engaging Methods for Teaching Computer Science

 These three educators have found that bridging the gap between theoretical computer science concepts and tangible, real-life scenarios gives students a deeper understanding of the significance of computer science in their lives and future careers.

-To learn the strategies these educators use to inspire and empower the next generation of tech-savvy innovators, join our conversation, How No Code Is Inspiring the Next Generation of Programmers.
+To learn the strategies these educators use to inspire and empower the next generation of tech-savvy innovators, watch the on-demand conversation, How No Code Is Inspiring the Next Generation of Programmers.
 During this panel discussion, you’ll gain insights into their best practices for teaching difficult programming concepts, tips for creating a no code app creation curriculum, and how to get the most benefit out of group projects.

 Meet Our Speakers